Start enjoying your cruise the minute you step on the ship! Find out what carry on essentials you need for your cruise bag. Have a smooth check-in!

 What Should You Use As A Cruise Bag?

 Since you may be carrying this bag around with you for several hours, you will want something that’s manageable and convenient.
 Depending on how many items you ultimately decide you want to pack, you could use whatever carry on bag you used on the plane (if you flew in).
 Or, you could pre-pack a separate bag with cruise-related carry on essentials that you pull out of larger luggage once you arrive at the pier.
+(For our favorite travel packing tips, be sure to check out our post on packing hacks!)

 I usually grab a bag that serves double duty for the plan and the ship.
 I love a sturdy oversized extra large tote.
 A big tote has lots of room to load up on carry on essentials for you and your family members.
 We usually take turns carrying it.